ndd21/PHYS281/docs/demo-classes.md

             return None
 ```

-Like the data attributes this can then be accessed using a `.`, e.g.:
+Like the data attributes this method can then be accessed using a `.`, e.g.:

 ```python
 electron = Particle("electron", -1.6e-19, 9.1e-31, spin=1/2)